stronnag/bbl2kml/README.md

 #### multirotor example

-Using a old, contributed MR log, in quite a small area, with user specified `epsilon` and prior to 0.98 release:

-With the default `epsilon` of 0.015, no useful mission is generated from a "short/complex" flight:
+With the default `epsilon` of 0.015, no useful mission would be generated from a "short/complex" flight, without the 0.98 release auto-correction.

 ```
 $ log2mission logfs.TXT